Skip to content

 Method used to get the values of the desired class.
 For example, if perfdb.objects.types.get() is called all the possible object types would be returned, but this would include getting more data related to it than just the ids and names.
 This way this method can be seen as an extension of the get_ids method.

-As the return value of this can vary depending on the considered class, it's expected that all get methods have an argument called output_type to define what is the format of the output (a dict or a DataFrame for example).
+As the return value of this can vary depending on the considered class, it's expected that all get methods have an argument called output_type to define what is the format of the output.
+The supported values are "dict", "DataFrame" (Pandas, kept for backwards compatibility), and "pl.DataFrame" (Polars, preferred).
+New methods should default to "pl.DataFrame" unless there is a strong reason to do otherwise.

 Like in the get_ids method, there might be cases where arguments are required to filter the results.
 In case there are multiple arguments to filter, an argument called filter_type with possible values of and and or will be used to define how the filters are combined.
 The default value is and.